Bitwise Operators

 Leave a comment

-six plus one is (Huh?)
+twelve plus zero is (Huh?)

 Comment moderation is enabled.